-Coaches tend to fall into one of two camps: those who believe the relationship is everything, and those who swear by their methodology.
+There’s an ongoing debate in the Coaching community as to which factors have the biggest impact on the quality or outcomes of coaching.
+There are those who believe the relationship is most critical, and those who swear by their methodology.
 After fifteen years of practice, I think both are half right; the real work happens where the two meet.

 There’s a reasonable body of research suggesting that the coaching relationship itself accounts for a significant portion of coaching outcomes, with some estimates putting it as high as 30%.
-That’s a striking figure.
-It implies that a warm, trusting, well-built relationship is doing heavy lifting independent of whatever model or approach a coach brings to the room.
+That’s a decent amount.
+It implies that a warm, trusting, well-built relationship is doing heavy lifting independent of whatever model or approaches a coach brings to the room.

-And yet I’ve sat in enough coaching relationships where the rapport was excellent and the progress was limited.
+And yet most Coaches will have sat in enough coaching sessions where the rapport was excellent and the progress was limited.
 Where a client felt heard, safe and genuinely connected, and also, somewhere underneath it all, slightly stuck.
-The relationship was doing its job.
-Something else wasn’t.

 When relationship alone isn’t enough

 I worked with a client, a senior leader with real intellectual depth, who needed a lot of space to think.
-The unconditional acceptance I brought to our sessions seemed to unlock something.
-Conversations that would have been cut short elsewhere were allowed to run, and he developed ideas and perspectives he hadn’t previously been able to articulate.
+The unconditional regard I brought to our sessions seemed to unlock something.
+Conversations that would have been cut short outside of a coaching session were allowed to run, and he developed ideas and perspectives he hadn’t previously been able to articulate.

 And when method alone isn’t enough either

-The opposite failure is just as real.
-A coaching framework, however well-designed, applied in a relationship where trust is thin tends to produce surface-level answers.
+The opposite over-balance is just as real.
+A coaching framework, however well-designed, applied in a relationship where trust is thin or rapport is low tends to produce surface-level answers.
 Clients give you the response the model seems to be fishing for, rather than the honest, often messier truth underneath it.

 I’ve experienced this when I’ve moved too quickly into structure before a client felt genuinely safe.
-The questions get answered.
-The goals get written down.
-And none of it quite sticks, because the relationship hadn’t yet created the conditions for real disclosure.
+The goals are identified quickly, the questions get answered and the actions are agreed… And none of it quite sticks, because the relationship hadn’t yet created the conditions for real disclosure or commitment.

 Method without relationship is just a questionnaire.

 What I’ve come to believe, and increasingly try to practise, is that the most effective coaching happens when a strong relationship and a clear method are working together.
-The relationship creates the psychological safety for a client to be genuinely honest.
-The method gives that honesty somewhere useful to go.
+The relationship creates the psychological safety for a client to be genuine and show-up fully.
+The method gives that openness somewhere useful to go.

 A framework that helps a client understand the connection between their identity, their behaviours and their outcomes is far more powerful when the client trusts the person holding it.
 And a relationship built on genuine warmth and unconditional regard becomes more than just pleasant when it’s anchored to a structure that keeps producing real-world change.

 Neither element earns its full value without the other.
 The relationship earns trust.
 The method earns results.
-And when both are present, the coaching earns its place.
+When both are present, coaching shows its full value.

 Leave a comment